Kindred Bodies and Partners

 GMPA's Memorandum of Understanding and membership

 The GMPA operates under a Memorandum of Understanding.
-The current MoU was signed in Brisbane Australia in 2013, and can be viewed here.
+The current MoU was signed in Cape Town in 2017, and can be viewed here.
 The MoU is kept under regular review and will be updated to reflect continuing developments in GMPA activities and membership.

 As GMPA develops, it is envisaged that further professional institutes may be welcomed into the partnership.
 The membership of GMPA is a matter that will be determined by the current members.
 GMPA members are required to: